Townsville Community Champion report

 Below is some of the day-to-day work of the action group.

-Improving the transition of 17-year-olds in adult prison
+Improving the transition of 18-year-olds in adult prison

-The action group works with 17-year-olds in custody at the Townsville Correctional Centre to improve their transition into the community.
-Many of these teens have been in prison for months, and sometimes more than a year.
+The action group works with 18-year-olds in custody at the Townsville Correctional Centre to improve their transition into the community.
+Many of these young people have been in prison for months, and sometimes more than a year.

 Our work involves connecting them to professional support services before and after their release.